Wadsworth High School

 Wadsworth High School is a public high school for grades 9 through 12 in Wadsworth, Ohio, United States.
 It is the only high school in the Wadsworth City School District.
 The school colors are officially red and white.
 The school mascot is the grizzly bear, and the sports teams are nicknamed the Grizzlies.
-The current building opened in 2012 and the student body population is approximately 1,700 students.
+The current building opened in 2012 and sits right beside Wadsworth Middle School.
+Wadsworth High school is nicknamed WHS for short. each grade for now has around 400 students.